mmelnick13/final_project/README.md

 ## GitHub
 ### Description of communication process
 Team has created a slack group where we will connect with one another.
-Additiionally, we have shared cell phone numbers and emails to ensure we can get in touch with each other outside of class time.
+Additionally, we have shared cell phone numbers and emails to ensure we can get in touch with each other outside of class time.